Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 The best way to improve is through smart and focussed practice, especially if you work on your trouble areas during that practice.
 Excellent practice (pool workout) routines include the Billiard University (BU) Exams and the sets of games and drills in the Video Encyclopedia of Pool Practice (VEPP).
 Many other useful drills can be found on the drill resources page.
 As illustrated in my Pyramid of Progress and Rack of Skills illustrations, to be a good pool player you need to have solid fundamentals, be a good shot maker, have good cue ball control, have complete and sound game knowledge and strategy, and have the confidence, focus, and desire necessary to improve and win.
 Also, see: what it takes to play like a pro.

 It might also help you to see an experienced and qualified instructor or sign up for a multiple-day intensive course (e.g., a BU Summer School Boot Camp).
 A good instructor can often see problems or deficiencies with your mechanics and game that you might not know are there.
 They can also provide good advice for how to improve.
-Finally, if you haven't done so yet, you should read some books and watch instructional videos dealing with pool.
+Finally, if you haven't done so yet, you should read some recommended books and watch high-quality instructional videos dealing with pool.
 Improving your knowledge and understanding of the game might give you a wider arsenal of shots, help you be more creative at the table, help you be more aware of important factors for different types of shots, and help you improve with less practice.
 The following resources might be helpful in this regard:

 Top 100 Pool and Billiards Tips, "Secrets," and "Gems"